 - 7th grade summer reading list

-- Best books for 11-year olds (with reviews)
+- Best books for 11-year olds

 - Fun activity books for kids ages 9 – 12

-6th Grade Summer Reading List: GRAPHIC NOVELS
+6th Grade Books for Summer Reading: GRAPHIC NOVELS

 - Primer by Jennifer Muro and Thomas Krajewski